Spanish galleon San José: Search and discovery

-The wreck of the San José is estimated to be worth billions of dollars.
-This is based on the speculation that, similar to its surviving sister ship, San Joaquín, it had 11 million pesos in coins on board at the time of its sinking, worth up to $17 billion as of 2023.
+The wreck of the Spanish galleon San José is estimated to be worth billions of dollars.
+This is based on the speculation that, similar to its surviving Spanish sister ship, San Joaquín, it had 11 million pesos in coins on board at the time of its sinking, worth up to $17 billion as of 2023.
 The silver and gold are from the mines of Potosí, Bolivia.
-The enormous value of this cargo has led to San José being called the "Holy Grail of Shipwrecks".
+The enormous value of the cargo destined for the Spanish Crown has led to San José being called the "Holy Grail of Shipwrecks".

-A group of investors from the United States called Glocca Mora Co., operating under the name 'Sea Search Armada' (SSA) - spearheaded by noted historian Dr. Eugene Lyon, best known for having located and positively identified La Nuestra Senora de la Atocha and others - claimed to have found the shipwreck off the coast of Colombia in 1981.
-But Colombia says the ship was not at the claimed coordinates, refused to sign a 65%/35% share offer, and refused SSA permission to conduct full salvage operations at the wreck site.
+A group of investors from the United States called Glocca Mora Co., operating under the name 'Sea Search Armada' (SSA) – spearheaded by noted historian Dr. Eugene Lyon, best known for having located and positively identified La Nuestra Senora de la Atocha and others – claimed to have found the Spanish shipwreck off the coast of Colombia in 1981.
+Colombia says the ship was not at the claimed coordinates, refused to sign a 65%/35% share offer, and refused SSA permission to conduct full salvage operations at the wreck site.
 The Colombian parliament then passed a law giving the state the right to all of the treasure, leaving SSA with a 5% finder's fee, which was to be taxed at 45%.
 SSA sued Colombia in Colombian courts in 1989.
 In July 2007, the Supreme Court of Colombia concluded that any treasure recovered would be split equally between the Colombian government and the explorers.
-Sea Search Armada subsequently sued in United States courts, but the case was dismissed twice, in 2011 and 2015 on technical grounds, and the galleon was declared the property of the Colombian state.
+Sea Search Armada subsequently sued in United States courts, but the case was dismissed twice, in 2011 and 2015 on technical grounds, and a Colombian court declared the galleon the property of the Colombian state.

-On 27 November 2015, the galleon San José was found in a different place by the Colombian Navy, announced by then President of Colombia Juan Manuel Santos on 5 December.
+On 27 November 2015, the Spanish galleon San José was found in a different place by the Colombian Navy, announced by then President of Colombia Juan Manuel Santos on 5 December.
 The discovery was made using a REMUS 6000 autonomous underwater vehicle.
-From the dive photographs, Colombian marine archaeologists have identified San José by her bronze guns cast with dolphins.
-Colombia has claimed the galleon as part of its submerged patrimony; thus, it is constitutionally obliged to protect and preserve the ship and all of its sunken contents.
-The government of Colombia has classified the location of the galleon as a state secret.
+From the dive photographs, marine archaeologists identified the Spanish vessel by her bronze guns, cast in Spain with distinctive dolphin motifs.
+Colombia claimed the Spanish galleon as part of its submerged patrimony, a position Spain immediately disputed, asserting its sovereign rights over the warship.
+The government of Colombia classified the location of the Spanish galleon as a state secret, effectively preventing Spain and other claimants from independently verifying the site or participating in its examination.

 In 2022, Sea Search Armada filed suit at the Permanent Court of Arbitration reasserting its rights to the treasure, claiming that the supposed later Colombian discovery in a new, secret location, was actually in the same location discovered by SSA, and was merely a ruse to invalidate previous claims.

-Besides Colombia and Sea Search Armada, other groups also have laid claim to the treasure, including Spain, and indigenous groups from Potosí Bolivia since the treasure was mined by their people at Cerro Rico.
+In June 2025, a study published in the journal Antiquity confirmed the identity of the wreck through analysis of 300-year-old coins minted at the Lima Mint in 1707, consistent with a Spanish vessel navigating the Tierra Firme route in the early 18th century.